Codecademy/learn-python/style-guide.md

 Mehtods use `.` in front of it. `.talk()`
 Properties use `.` in front of it. `.count`

+---

 ### To Be Determined...

 - Do we capitalize the first word or not?
-    - 👍 Yes: Sarai, Alisha, Alex K, David, Sonny, Kenny
+    - 👍 Yes: Sonny, Kenny, David, Sarai, Alex K, Alisha
-    - 👎 No: Jamie, Cole, Chris, Alex D, Sophie, Carolyn
+    - 👎 No: Sophie, Jamie, Alex D, Cole, Chris, Carolyn

 - Single vs Double Quotes in Strings?
-    - `"` Double: Alex K, Alex D, COle, Sarai, Adam, Mariel
+    - `"` Double: Alex K, Alex D, Sarai, Mariel, Cole, Adam
     - `'` Single: Alisha, David, Sophie, Jamie